In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and cook the steaks

-- On a cutting board, using a rolling pin or the bottom of a pot, lightly crush the peppercorns.
+- On a cutting board, using a rolling pin or the bottom of a pot or bowl, lightly crush the peppercorns.
 Transfer to a plate.

-- Pat the steaks dry with a paper towel; brush with ½ to 1 teaspoon oil, season generously with salt, and press into the peppercorns, coating both sides.
+- Pat the steaks dry with a paper towel.
+Brush the steaks on both sides with ½ to 1 teaspoon oil, season generously with salt, and press into the peppercorns, coating both sides.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the steaks.

-Cook, turning over frequently, until well browned, 6 to 8 minutes for medium-rare.
+Cook, turning frequently, until well browned, 4 to 6 minutes for medium-rare.

 For filet mignons: